TheStackTraceWhisperer/catbox/README.md

 2. **Process Events** (Virtual Threads):
    - Each event spawns a virtual thread
-   - `OutboxEventProcessor` runs in REQUIRES_NEW transaction
+   - `OutboxEventPublisher` runs in REQUIRES_NEW transaction
    - Publishes to Kafka/message broker
    - Sets `sentAt = now` on success

 ### Production Integration

-Replace the simulated Kafka call in `OutboxEventProcessor.publishToKafka()`:
+Replace the simulated Kafka call in `OutboxEventPublisher.publishToKafka()`:

 ```java
 // Current (demo):